Source Code Control System: History

 In 1972, Marc Rochkind developed SCCS in SNOBOL4 at Bell Labs for an IBM System/370 computer running OS/360 MVT.
 He rewrote SCCS in the C programming language for use under UNIX, then running on a PDP-11, in 1973.

 The first publicly released version was SCCS version 4 from February 18, 1977.
 It was available with the Programmer's Workbench (PWB) edition of the operating system.
-Release 4 of SCCS was the first version that used a text-based history file format, earlier versions did use binary history file formats.
+Release 4 of SCCS was the first version that used a text-based history file format; earlier versions used binary history file formats.
 Release 4 was no longer written or maintained by Marc Rochkind.
 Subsequently, SCCS was included in AT&T's commercial System III and System V distributions.
 It was not licensed with 32V, the ancestor to BSD.
 The SCCS command set is now part of the Single UNIX Specification.

 SCCS was the dominant version control system for Unix until later version control systems, notably the RCS and later CVS, gained more widespread adoption.
 Today, these early version control systems are generally considered obsolete, particularly in the open-source community, which has largely embraced distributed version control systems.
 However, the SCCS file format is still used internally by a few newer version control programs, including BitKeeper and TeamWare.
 The latter is a frontend to SCCS.
 Sablime has been developed from a modified version of SCCS but uses a history file format that is incompatible with SCCS.
 The SCCS file format uses a storage technique called interleaved deltas (or the weave).
 This storage technique is now considered by many version control system developers as foundational to advanced merging and versioning techniques, such as the "Precise Codeville" ("pcdv") merge.

 Apart from correcting Year 2000 problems in 1999, no active development has taken place on the various UNIX vendor-specific SCCS versions.

 In 2006, Sun Microsystems (today part of Oracle) released their Solaris version of SCCS as open-source under the CDDL license as part of their efforts to open-source Solaris.